-Female Speakers: Supermodel Speaker
+Female Speakers: Supermodel

-All four speakers had much to give, but the highlight of the afternoon was the only female speaker, Caprice the former supermodel (booked by Comicus).
-Showing none of the pretensions associated with the tough modelling business, but a shrewd, intelligent and considered talk on her life.
+All four speakers had much to give, but the highlight of the afternoon was the only female speaker; Caprice the former supermodel (booked by Comicus).
+Showing none of the pretensions associated with the tough modelling business.
+But a shrewd, intelligent and considered talk on her life.
 With all the entrepreneurial opportunities and disappointments experienced along the way.

-Speaker Caprice addressed her audience without notes or use of a lectern, but confidently moved around the stage as if on an international catwalk.
+Speaker Caprice addressed her audience without notes or use of a lectern; but confidently moved around the stage as if on an international catwalk.
 This time using her business voice to great effect.
 She bared her soul to an enthralled audience, having much to say to both women and men.
-Caprice speaking professionally, effectively and entertainingly to a bespoke Sussex business audience was really excited and proud of the recent licensing agreements and work she is involved in with TK-Maxx as just one of her business ventures
+Caprice speaking professionally, effectively and entertainingly to a bespoke Sussex business audience; was really excited and proud of the recent licensing agreements and work she is involved in with TK-Maxx as just one of her business ventures

-Modelling To Female Business Speaker
+Model To Female Business Speaker

-Caprice does not believe in luck, she recounts being brought up in a very humble family in a poor part of Los Angeles, before someone connected to the business saying to her ‘You would make a great model’.
-The rest is history and the challenge for many people in modelling is what they do when the first wrinkle appears and the phone does not ring.
+Caprice does not believe in luck, she recounts being brought up in a very humble family in a poor part of Los Angeles.
+Before someone connected to the business saying to her ‘You would make a great model’.
+The rest is history and the challenge for many people in modelling; is what they do when the first wrinkle appears and the phone does not ring.
 This was not a problem for Caprice starting up her own range of lingerie and building a successful business with worldwide licenses.

 Re-defining the Caprice brand through shrewd marketing and effective management.
-She was also very honest how recessions and outside economic forces had affected her businesses making millions and at time losing them, as well as speaking about her personal life and business time management.
+She was also very honest how recessions and outside economic forces had affected her businesses; making millions and at time losing them, as well as speaking about her personal life and business time management.

 Caprice’s Talking Points